 - Avoid crossing between dim areas and brightly lit areas.

 - Improve contrast between objects by increasing lighting.

 - Use Personal Protective Equipment when appropriate (ear plugs, safety glasses, welding helmet).

 This fact sheet was reviewed by Karen Mancl, PhD, Professor, Food, Agricultural and Biological Engineering, The Ohio State University; Josh Svarda, Program Coordinator, Easter Seals Work Resource Center.

-Lampl, M. (2009).
-Safety Leaders Discussion Guide 2009—Protecting Older Workers.
+Lampl, M. 2009.
+"Protecting Older Workers."
+In Safety Leaders Discussion Guide–2009.
 Ohio Bureau of Workers Compensation.